 Another resource you might take a look at is an exam writing exercise I did in class in Fall 2016: Gerald v.
-Stephen, Exam Writing Exercise - In-Class.8 It contains

-6 http://www.ericejohnson.com/docs/Tip_Sheet_on_Exam_Writing.pdf multiple examples of exam writing for an intentional torts issue.
-There is also, of course, the exam writing exercise we did this year, In-Class Exam Writing Exercise: Paavo v.
-Darielle.9
+Stephen, Exam Writing Exercise - In-Class.8 It contains multiple examples of exam writing for an intentional torts issue.
+There is also, of course, the exam writing exercise we did this year, Paavo v.
+Darielle.
+The class webpage has links to the written product from that exercise from Fall 2018, from Section 2 in Fall 2019, and from Section 4 in Fall 2019.